How Much Does a Fiberglass Pool Cost?

 When an inquiry is made as to how much our pools cost, extent of installation is also a key factor.
 What I mean by this is that as a company, we have four different packages we offer our customers.
 Unlike most pool companies, we will do as much or as little as our customers would have us do.
 This flexibility leads to less stress and more savings for the customer.
 The packages are as follows, with their corresponding price ranges:

-1. Self Install:This package includes the pool shell, shipped to the homeowner's house, with all of the pool's equipment (ie. filter system, plumbing, etc).
+1. Self Install:This package includes the pool shell to be shipped to the homeowner's house.
 With a self-install, the homeowner is responsible for all labor involved with the project, including: excavation, setting of pool, backfilling, adding water, concrete prepping and forming, final grading, electrical, fencing, permits, etc, etc. Although the concept of installing a fiberglass pool is not very complex, it does require quite a bit of attention to detail and there is a small margin for error.
 I recommend self-installs to homeowners who are very skilled with excavation and construction knowledge, and have the needed equipment to facilitate the process.
 The average person spends between $12,000-$30,000 on a self install, based on the size of the pool and the options that come with it.

 2. Pool Less Concrete Decking: This package includes pool shell, shipping, pool equipment, excavation, setting of pool, backfill, filling pool with water, installation and pool permit.
 The homeowner is responsible for concrete forming and prepping, final grading, cleaning of pool, electrical, and fencing.
 The price of this package typically ranges from $20,000-$45,000, again depending on the size and options.

 3. Pool w/Concrete: Package #3 includes everything mentioned in #2, but it also includes the concrete decking, pool cleaning, and final grading.
 Most homeowners will spend on average $30,000-$65,000 for package #3.